 Termination by Notice

-An employee can terminate his employment by giving a notice to the employer.
-However, the time period for the notice defers based on whether the employee is permanent or temporary.
+An employee can also be terminated by the employer by giving a notice.
+However, the period for the notice differs based on whether the employee is permanent or temporary.

 The notice in writing must be given of:

-1. 30 (thirty) days in case of monthly rated worker;
+- 30 (thirty) days’ notice in case of the monthly rated worker;

-On the other hand, an employee can be terminated without notice by paying the worker wages for the period of notice, in lieu of the notice as mentioned about for permanent and temporary employee.
+On the other hand, an employee can be terminated without notice by paying the worker wages for the period of notice, instead of the notice as mentioned for permanent and temporary employees.

 Termination of employment by Employee

 Employees can terminate their employment by providing notice to the employer.
-However, the time period for the notice varies depending on whether the employee is a permanent or temporary employee.
+However, the period for the notice varies depending on whether the employee is permanent or temporary.

 A permanent worker may resign his service by giving the employer 60 (sixty) days’ notice in writing.
 Where a permanent worker resigns his service by providing the notice, he shall be paid by the employer compensation.

-A temporary worker may resign his service by giving the employer a notice, in writing, of:
+A temporary worker may resign his service by giving the employer notice, in writing, of:

-• 30 (thirty) days in case of monthly rated worker;
+- 30 (thirty) days’ notice in case of the monthly rated worker;

-• 14 (fourteen) days, in case of other workers.
+- 14 (fourteen) days, in the case of other workers.

 A worker can resign from his service without any notice.
-The worker can terminate himself paying the employer an amount equal to the wages for the period of notice.
+But in that worker has to pay the employer an amount equal to the wages for the period of notice.

 Employee absent from work without notice

-CLP welcomes people who are in need the legal assistance on employment and its termination matter.
+CLP welcomes people who need legal assistance on employment matters.
 For queries or legal assistance, please reach us at:

 E-mail:info@counselslaw.com